500 Pushups a Day for 1 Month Results: Why It Improves Endurance but Not Optimal for Chest Growth

 That being said, I’ll cover what happens when doing 500 push ups each day, if it’s safe, and how many to do for best result before I explain why pushups aren’t optimal for building muscle and how to use progressive overload, as well as other hypertrophy (muscle building) techniques to build the pecs you dream of.

 What Happens When You Do 500 Pushups a Day?
-Are Only Pushups Results Possible?
+Are Results Possible With Only Pushups?

-When you do 500 pushups a day, you will get stronger muscles in the chest that are better able to contract and move.
+When you do 500 push-ups daily, you will get stronger muscles in the chest that are better able to contract and move.
 This is not surprising since your body knows it must adapt to the demands placed on it.

 However, this method of training simply improves muscular endurance and doesn’t actually increase muscle size much at all.
 Muscle growth is best achieved through weight lifting, not just pushups.